dotenv-org/dotenv-org.github.io/docs/integrations/dagger/nodejs.md

 Learn how to configure Dagger with Dotenv Vault in a simple Node.js web app.
 This tutorial assumes you are already familiar with `.env` files and know [how to sync them](/docs/tutorials/sync).

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-dagger-nodejs).

 ## Initial setup
 First, you will need a Dagger CI setup, so if you don't have one already go ahead and create it.
 You can find an [example Node.js setup in the Dagger repo here](https://github.com/dagger/examples/tree/main/templates/nodejs/npm/gosdk).